 Being the tech co-founders to many early stage startups, not only do we understand this state of mind, but also what it takes to build scalability in a product during the engineering process.

-We have chalked out a transparent and a comprehensive roadmap for someone who is planning to build and scale a tech product.
+We have chalked out a transparent and a comprehensive roadmap for someone who is planning to create an app.

 These tips will help you look at the barriers and potential strategies to ensure scalability in your tech product.

 Tip 1: Ideate and immediately validate

 Last year, Fortune reported that 9 out of 10 startups fail.

 The top reason being these startups make products which no one wants.
 Lack of a market need for a product is one of the biggest reasons for failure of any startup.